 New Zealand was then in the grip of economic depression.
 Unemployment, crime, poverty and prostitution were widespread, especially in the cities, and the Salvation Army’s colourful and welcoming meetings proved hugely popular.
 As the band blared and young officers sang and banged tambourines, ‘unsaved’ people were invited to ‘surrender’, or kneel at a bench called the penitent form or mercy seat and ask God to forgive their sins.
 By 1886 the Army had more than 5,000 members in about 40 corps (local groups).

 The early Salvation Army meetings were disrupted by groups of larrikins (disorderly young men), who shouted, threw stones and attacked the Salvationists during their services.
 In Auckland larrikins organised an alternative ‘skeleton army’, waving its own skull-and-crossbones flag.
 However the Army thrived on opposition.
 It set up local corps with militant nicknames such as the Wellington Warriors, Christchurch Conquerors, Invercargill Invincibles and Dunedin Dragoons.

 Role of women

 Inspired by his wife, Catherine, Booth insisted that women should play an equal role with men in the Army’s activities.
 That policy was very appealing in New Zealand, where feminist activism was strong and women gained the vote in 1893.
 Dressed in distinctive maroon uniforms with ‘coal-scuttle’ bonnets, women officers were in the forefront of the Army’s expansion.
 By 1892 they made up more than half of its full-time officers, and headed its five largest corps.
-However, the highest positions in the church were always held by men.
+Despite theoretical equality, men have usually held the highest positions.
+By 2016, only three of the 20 Generals (international leaders) had been women.
 Both male and female officers needed permission from the church’s headquarters to marry, and could only marry other officers.